canonical/dqlite/README.md

 * A reasonably recent version of [libuv](http://libuv.org/) (v1.8.0 or beyond).
 * A build of the [C-raft](https://github.com/canonical/raft) Raft library.

-Your distribution should already provide you a pre-built libuv shared library.
+Your distribution should already provide you with a pre-built libuv shared library.

 To build the raft library: